Brandon-Rozek/website/content/research/clusteranalysis/notes/lec1.md

 In some cases, zero-zero matches are equivalent to one-one matches and therefore should be included in the calculated similarity measure

-<u>Example</u>: Gender, where there is no preference as to which of the two categories should be coded as zero or one
+**Example**: Gender, where there is no preference as to which of the two categories should be coded as zero or one

 In other cases the inclusion or otherwise of the matches is more problematic

-<u>Example</u>: When the zero category corresponds to the genuine absence of some property, such as wings in a study of insects
+**Example**: When the zero category corresponds to the genuine absence of some property, such as wings in a study of insects

 The question that then needs to be asked is do the co-absences contain useful information about the similarity of the two objects?